Walking With Elephants: A Visit To Wildlife SOS In Mathura

 Chanchal getting a bath

 Chanchal means “mischievous” and she certainly lives up to her name with her daily antics, winning hearts every day.
-Around 21 years old, she loves playing in the water and spends a lot of time throwing mud on herself.
+Around 21 years old, she loves playing in the water and throwing mud on herself.

-Today, 42-year old Maya is a happy and healthy elephant, enjoying her new life of freedom.
-She has a peaceful demeanour that can put anyone near her at ease and is best friends with the equally regal Phoolkali.
+Today, 42-year-old Maya is a happy and healthy elephant, enjoying her new life of freedom.
+She has a peaceful demeanor that can put anyone near her at ease and is best friends with the equally regal Phoolkali.

-We also met Sita, who was rescued in November 2015 after nearly five decades in captivity.
-She was riddled with severe and chronic ailments, such as painfully damaged footpads and cuticles with severe abscesses, and to make it worse, had severe psychological trauma.
+We also met Sita, rescued in November 2015 after nearly five decades in captivity.
+She was riddled with severe and chronic ailments, such as painfully damaged footpads and cuticles with severe abscesses, and to make it worse, severe psychological trauma.

 Sita was nearly 60 years old and her pitiable condition was a testament to her years of mishandling and improper care.